Daniele Grandi

 I graduated from UC Berkeley with a Mechanical Engineering degree.
 I started working with 3D printers at Berkeley, where I founded the 3D Modeling Club.
 While additive manufacturing had been my main field of focus, I also enjoyed traditional manufacturing methods, applied to mechatronics projects.
 I enjoy getting my hands on all parts of a project, whether it involves design, coding, circuits, or fabrication.

-The first 3D printing startup that I joined was eucl3D, a Berkeley startup working with game developers to provide custom high quality 3D printed collectibles.
+The first 3D printing startup that I joined was eucl3D, a Berkeley startup working with game developers to provide custom high-quality 3D printed collectibles.

-Through Project BAM, the second 3D printing startup I worked at, I learned more about metal additive manufacturing, and became interested in design optimization.
+Through Project BAM, the second 3D printing startup I worked at, I learned more about metal additive manufacturing and became interested in design optimization.